bramtechs/rustkan/README.md

 # Rustkan
-A Rust program that exports a .csv file to a **read-only** .html kanboard that you can easily host on services like Netlify.
+A Rust program that exports a csv file to a **read-only** html **kanboard**, meant for spectators.

+Can be easily hosted on services like Netlify.

 ## Installation
 - Have cargo and Rust installed.